gpinchbeck/SpaceBook/README.md

 I have kept to the airbnb styling guide for js react as well as prettier using a linter in vscode.

 To run the linter please run 'npm run lint'.

+Accessibility has been used on all the images with labels and the user can use keyboard tab to go through all the input options.